Tom Richards (rugby union, born 1882)

-Thomas James "Rusty" Richards, MC (29 April 1882 – 25 September 1935) was an Australian military officer and national representative rugby union player, who was born at Vegetable Creek, Emmaville in New South Wales.
+Thomas James "Rusty" Richards (29 April 1882 – 25 September 1935) was an Australian military officer and national representative rugby union player, who was born at Vegetable Creek, Emmaville in New South Wales.
 Richards is the only Australian-born player to ever represent both Australia and the British Lions and as such the Tom Richards Trophy is named in his honor.
 He is an inductee to the Australian Rugby Union Hall of Fame.

 Early years

 Richard's Cornish father emigrated to Australia during the Gold Rush from Cornwall in the United Kingdom.
-Nicknamed Rusty, he grew up in the gold mining town of Charters Towers in Northern Queensland.
+Nicknamed Rusty, he grew up as the fourth of six children in the gold mining town of Charters Towers in Northern Queensland, where he went to the local school and later working in the mines.
 His interest in the rugby game developed when a New South Wales touring side visited his town.
 He started training and playing rugby and went on to represent Queensland.
 His family moved to South Africa in 1905.